 As well as Border Collie, the Border terrier was bred in the area between England and Scotland, from where its name originates.
 Home of Border terrier is untouched rocky hills and mountains of Northumberland counties and Roksbargshire.
-These dogs are known in these lands since the late 18th century and can be considered one of the oldest working breeds in Britain.
+These dogs are known in these parts since the late 18th century and can be considered one of the oldest working breeds in Britain.

 They are close relatives of two other breeds of terriers from the same region: Bedlington terrier and Dundee Diamond terrier.
 In the past centuries farmers, hunters and shepherds needed such a helper as the Border terrier - brave, agile, durable and unpretentious.

-His name and breed standard, this small terrier, received thanks to the enthusiast families Robson Dodd and Dobson.
+His name and standard this small terrier received thanks to the enthusiast families Robson Dodd and Dobson.
 For a little more than three centuries, breed development has not changed in appearance and has lost nothing of its operating performance, which gains more and more friends around the world.
 He was known under different names, but in 1880 he got his present name.
 This terrier was bred like a hunting dog alongside the retriever and the foxhound.
 For the first time the breed was registered in the AKC in 1930.

 The real border terrier will conquer your heart, without requiring constant attention.

 In his unique appearance you will first notice his little head, slightly flat skull, well-shaped blunt snout and soft lines of the body.
 His eyes are colored in dark hazelnut and they always shine.
 His relatively short tail is thick at the base and thin towards the top.
 In his movements you could see the unusual combination of energy and smoothness that makes this dog a real working terrier.
 The Border terrier combines the primitive hardness of a German hunting dog with his own unique and harmonious mobility.

 Character and behavior

 This is a hard working animal with charming and youthful appearance.